 Unethical conduct or fraud is not acceptable.
 If you become aware of any issues, report them to the Chief Executive Officer via:

 - Customer complaint form (lodge by mail, fax or email)

 - Phone: (07) 3829 8999

 - Fax: (07) 3829 8765

 - Mail: Redland City Council, PO Box 21, Cleveland QLD 4163.

 Visit the Office of the Information Commisioner Qld Privacy Legislation in Queensland website.

-Visit the Department of Infrastructure, Local Government and Planning Fraud Management in Local Government website.
+Visit the Department of State Development, Infrastructure, Local Government and Planning Fraud Management in Local Government website.